magento/merchdocs/src/marketing/wishlist-configuration.md

     - Set the **Email Template** to be used when a customer shares a wish list.

-    - To limit the total number of emails a customer can be send, enter a **Max Emails Allowed to be Sent** value.
-The default is 10, and the maximum allowed is 10,000.
+    - To limit the total number of emails a customer can send, enter a **Max Emails Allowed to be Sent** value.
+The default is 10 and the maximum allowed is 10,000.

     - To limit the size of the message, enter a **Email Text Length Limit** value.
 The default is 255.